Users guide¶

 and the used keywords have following meanings:

-: list of inclusions of following types
+'inclusions': list of inclusionsof following types

-: list of positions corresponding to individual inclusions
+'positions': list of positionscorresponding to individual inclusions

 - the position corresponds to center of gravity with respect to coordinate system; the inclusion

-has no position because it represents the area in periodic cell omitted by inclusions
+'otherwise'has no position because it represents the area in periodic cell omitted by inclusions

-: list of parameters determining the inclusions
+'params': list of parameters determining the inclusions

 - for

-, it corresponds to sizes of individual sides- for
+'square'and'cube', it corresponds to sizes of individual sides- for

-, it corresponds to diameter
+'circle'and'ball', it corresponds to diameter

-of shape corresponding to physical problem according to problem definition; for scalar elliptic problem, the shape is(dim, dim)
+'vals': list of material coefficients for individual inclusions; coefficients are represented asnumpy.arrayof shape corresponding to physical problem according to problem definition; for scalar elliptic problem, the shape is(dim, dim)while for linearized elasticity the shape is(D, D)whereD = dim*(dim+1)/2.

 Grid-based composites¶